randym/axlsx/README.md

   - Improvements in autowidth calculation.
 - **November.8.12**:1.3.3
   - Patched cell run styles for u and validation for family
-- **November.5.12**:1.3.2
-  - MASSIVE REFACTORING
-  - Patch for apostrophes in worksheet names
-  - added sheet_by_name for workbook so you can now find your worksheets by name
-  - added insert_worksheet so you can now add a worksheet to an arbitrary position in the worksheets list.
-  - reduced memory consumption for package parts post serialization

 Please see the {file:CHANGELOG.md} document for past release information.